ayuprac/CodeSync-Frontend/README.md

   Create or join rooms to collaborate securely and independently.

 - 💡 **Intuitive & Responsive UI**
-  Clean and minimal design built with React and Tailwind, optimized for all screen sizes.
+  Clean and minimal design built with React

 ## 🖼️ Screenshots